What do I lose if I go bankrupt in Ontario?

 If you are experiencing money problems, we recommend that you call a licensed trustee in bankruptcy to arrange for a personal consultation.

-As you can see the rules are complicated, and they change frequently, so it is crucial that you discuss your property with your Ontario bankruptcy trustee before filing for bankruptcy in Ontario.
+As you can see the rules are complicated, and they can change, so it is crucial that you discuss your property with your Ontario bankruptcy trustee before filing for bankruptcy in Ontario.
 You should be completely clear on what you can keep if you go bankrupt in Ontario and which property you may lose if you go bankrupt in Ontario.